Possible, New Support of my Explanation

 Response:

-hypothesis that breast cancer, and other cancers, may be initiated by increased
+breast cancer, and other cancers, may be initiated by increased testosterone (International

-al., report that women with increased testosterone and “with metabolic
+report that women with increased testosterone and “with metabolic syndrome” are

-syndrome” are at increased risk of breast cancer (International Journal of
+at increased risk of breast cancer (International Journal of Cancer

-Cancer 2006.
-It has been reported that “DHEA replacement could play a
+2006.
+It has been reported that “DHEA replacement could play a role in

-role in prevention and treatment of the metabolic syndrome” (Journal of the
+prevention and treatment of the metabolic syndrome” (Journal of the American

-findings of Rasanisi, et al., may support my explanation of the combined
+Rasanisi, et al., may support my explanation of the combined connections

 |